8 min read

 Working in an office enables communication at multiple levels and in different ways.
 There are far more opportunities to talk, discuss, and observe in an office.
 There are a lot of tools and infrastructure that facilitates communication between team members.
 Last but not the least, managers and team members know how to make the most of an office environment.

-Your team members see and interact with each other every day in office.
-It builds familiarity and close relationship between them.
+Your team members see and interact with each other every day in the office.
+It builds familiarity and a close relationship between them.
 People can walk up to others to have a chat.
 Team meetings are great for connecting and bonding as people discuss not just the work but also things of mutual interest.

 Discussion rooms with whiteboards and projectors help people express themselves clearly to their team members.
 You can organize team events to build bonds.
 Then there are water cooler and pantry for informal chats about everything under the sun.
 In short, the office gives your team a great social life.

 Now compare that to how your remote team operates.
 They don’t get to see and meet each other.
 There is no place to hang out and bond.
-People are not just physically separated, they are also not emotionally as connected as a team in office.
+People are not just physically separated, they are also not emotionally as connected as a team in the office.
 Team members may live in different time zones making it difficult to define common working hours for everyone.

 So how do you overcome these challenges?
 By doing the 11 things we discuss in this post.

-1. Switch to Video Calls
+1. Switch to video calls

-This is the most effective way to improve communication and increase performance of your remote team.
+This is the most effective way to improve communication and increase the performance of your remote team.
 To fully comprehend its impact, you need to understand the 3 Types of Distances in a Remote Team:

 Physical – physical and time distance between team members.